jhd3197/Prompture/README.md

 ### Configuration

 The function uses the `AI_PROVIDER` environment variable to determine which driver to use.
-It supports all the same features as `extract_and_jsonify()`, including:
+It supports all the standard features, including:

 - Schema validation
 - Token usage tracking